robinbisping/web-agency/README.md

 ## Prerequisites

 Firstly, you need to make sure that [PHP](https://secure.php.net/) and [Node.js](https://nodejs.org/) are installed on your computer.
 You can verify this by typing `php -v` and `node -v` in your command line.
 If a command can not be found, it is likely that the corresponding software is not installed.
-Simply download it from their websites and install it properly.
+Simply download it from their websites and install it.

 Secondly, you need to install two package managers, namely [Composer](https://getcomposer.org/) for PHP and [NPM](https://www.npmjs.com/) for Node.js.
 If you installed Node.js with an installer, NPM might already have been installed as well.
 You can verify it by typing `npm -v`.
-Use also the command `composer` to check if composer is already installed.
-If one of the commands can not be found, check out their websites in order to install them.
+Use also the command `composer` to check if composer is installed.
+If one of the commands can not be found, check out their websites in order to install the package managers.

 ## Installation